All Episodes

 I wasn't.

-I I was at the one in Winston-Salem, North Carolina.
+I, I was at the one in Winston Salem, North Carolina.

 Did he say that today?

-He didn't say anything like that today.
+No no sir, he didn't say anything like that today.

-Well, I'm not surprised he wouldn't mention Walker.
+Okay well, i'm not surprised he wouldn't mention Walker.

-I mean, why talk about a big humiliating defeat?
+I mean, why talk about a big, humiliating defeat?

 He really cure for cancer.

-Uh uh, and and it was the place where he said Michelle and and uh Jill, his wife, it wouldn't amounted to anything if it weren't for government.
+It was the place where he said Michelle and Here, and and uh Jill, his wife.

-I gotta find that.
+I gotta find Matt.

-I gotta find Matt, thanks much for the call.
+Thanks much for the call.

 We'll be right back.